East Central Georgia

-East Central Georgia is a twelve-county region in the U.S. state of Georgia, with a 2020 census-tabulated population of 643,390.
+East Central Georgia is a 12-county region in the U.S. state of Georgia, with a 2020 census-tabulated population of 643,390.
 The region's largest city by population is Athens, forming the core of the Athens metropolitan area.

 Geography

-East Central Georgia, bordering South Carolina, consists of the following counties according to the Georgia Department of Economic Development: Barrow, Clarke, Elbert, Greene, Jackson, Jasper, Madison, Morgan, Newton, Oconee, Oglethorpe, and Walton.
+East Central Georgia, bordering South Carolina, consists of these counties according to the Georgia Department of Economic Development: Barrow, Clarke, Elbert, Greene, Jackson, Jasper, Madison, Morgan, Newton, Oconee, Oglethorpe, and Walton.
 Forming a part of the Atlanta–Athens–Clarke–Sandy Springs combined statistical area, the largest city and metropolitan statistical area in the region is Athens.

 Demographics

 According to the 2020 United States census, the counties forming East Central Georgia had a resident population of 643,390.
-The racial and ethnic makeup of the region's counties was predominantly non-Hispanic white and Black or African American.
+The racial and ethnic makeup of the region's counties was predominantly non-Hispanic white and black or African American.

 As a part of the predominantly evangelical Protestant Bible Belt, East Central Georgia's religious population is mostly Christian.
-In a 2020 study by the Association of Religion Data Archives, most of the area's Christian population by affiliation were Baptist, non-denominational, Catholic or Methodist.
+In a 2020 study by the Association of Religion Data Archives, most of the area's Christian population by affiliation was Baptist, nondenominational, Catholic, or Methodist.
 The largest Christian denominations by membership were the Southern Baptist Convention, Catholic Church, United Methodist Church, Jehovah's Witnesses, the Church of Jesus Christ of Latter-day Saints, and the Christian churches and churches of Christ.